Winner of Best Short Story Written in English in 2005 and finalist of four Pikihuia Awards

 The best advice I could offer to anyone considering entering this year’s 20th Anniversary Pikihuia Awards would be to take your fear, as soon as possible, and carry it along for company while you write into the dark.
 One sentence at a time.

 Then submit it quickly, before the fear changes your mind.
 Trust me, it will like the story.

-Eru J Hart is a 35 year old writer in Wellington currently teaching English at Wellington High School while he completes his Masters.
+Eru J Hart is a thirty-five-year-old writer in Wellington currently teaching English at Wellington High School while he completes his master’s.

 Eru’s entire writing career hinged on the moment he submitted a short story about a cup of Milo at his Nanny’s.

 He now prefers black coffee.